How RKLB (Rocket Lab USA) Makes Money in 2025: A Deep-Dive With Income Statement

 • Operating Expenses: $106.0M (+50.5% YoY)

-• RKLB continues to prioritize innovation and invest in growth while expanding operational capabilities.
+• Rocket Lab continues to prioritize innovation and invest in growth while expanding operations and maintaining cost discipline.

 Net Income

-• Launch Services: The main revenue driver, accounting for the majority of sales, as RKLB executes frequent launches for commercial and government clients.
+• Launch Services: The main revenue driver, accounting for the majority of sales, fueled by frequent Electron launches and new Neutron contracts.

-• Space Systems Expansion: Satellite manufacturing and components are fast-growing, though not yet the largest profit contributor.
+• Space Systems Expansion: Growth in satellite manufacturing and mission support, though not yet profitable, is a strategic focus.

 The Sankey chart below visualizes how each dollar flows from gross revenue, through costs and expenses, down to net income.
 This helps investors spot where value is created, what areas weigh on profits, and how efficiently the company operates.